 Look at all of the pipes that come out of the roof.
 Mine has quite a few.
 Each one of those penetrations has some kind of gook spread around the base of the pipe where it comes out of the roof.

-Examine this area for cracks or blisters.
+Examine this area for cracks or blisters as you make roof cleaning.
 If you see any of that you can carefully cut the blistered areas and then seal the area with a new layer of whatever kind of roofing sealant that is recommended for the job.
 Many of these materials are sold in one gallon buckets or caulking tubes.

-Now that all of the debris are removed from the roof, and the penetrations are sealed it’s time to inspect as best you can.
+Now that all of the debris are removed from the roof after roof cleaning, and the penetrations are sealed it’s time to inspect as best you can.
 Focus in on one area at a time.
 Don’t let the scale of the roof overwhelm you.
 Just try to look at an area about the size of a bedroom and see if you notice anything out of place.

 You may see places where tiles or shingles are missing or damaged from wind, or hail.
-You may notice blisters in a flat roof.
+You may notice blisters in a flat roof as you make roof cleaning.
 Take photos of each of these with your phone.
 Maintaining your home is actually fulfilling.
-Taking care of these cleaning jobs is one thing you can do to save money with your house.
+Taking care of these cleaning jobs like roof cleaning is one thing you can do to save money with your house.

 Sometimes we have parapet walls that may be designed to hide things like air conditioning mechanical equipment on the roof.
 In today’s world solar is becoming more common, so sometimes solar panels are hidden behind these low walls so that can be hidden from view down on the ground.